 A cc can contain meta-chars like: [a-z\d]

-that matches all the lowercase latin chars a-z
+, that match all the lowercase latin chars a-z

 and all the digits \d